sovity/authority-portal/docs/product/user-documentation/Administration and Support.md

 As an Admin you are able to:

-- Change the role of a user (via user details)
+- Change user roles (via user details)
 - Delete, deactivate or reactivate users (via user details)
 - Invite new users to your organization